Sigma Chi: Derby Days

 Derby Days is a series of charity events held by all Sigma Chi chapters.
-Throughout the course of a week, a participating chapter organizes and hosts a series of events and competitions among their campus' sororities.
-Money is raised through either donations, or through fundraising-type events.
+Throughout the course of a week, a participating chapter organizes and hosts a series of events and competitions among its campus's sororities.
+Money is raised through either donations or fundraising-type events.
 Hosting a Derby Days event is not mandatory for any chapter.
 A common event held across many campuses is the Derby Run, where brothers must wear derbies throughout the day, while sisters in participating sororities attempt to steal them.
-According to the International Fraternity's official website, the basic mission of Derby Days is to serve the community.
-According to archival information at Sigma Chi International Headquarters, the first "Derby Day" event was held in 1916 at the University of California-Berkeley.
-Then known as the "Channing Way Derby" because of the California-Berkeley chapter's location on Channing Way and College Avenue, the event spread to other chapters who created their own Derby Day.
-The most money raised by any Sigma Chi chapter was the Iota Psi chapter at Rutgers University in the fall of 2016.
-The brothers of the Iota Psi chapter raised $300,007 with the help of the eight sororities at the University: Zeta Tau Alpha, Phi Sigma Sigma, Sigma Delta Tau, Phi Mu, Delta Gamma, Gamma Phi Beta, Sigma Kappa, and Alpha Gamma Delta.
-This money is all donated to the Huntsman Cancer Foundation. $300,007 is the most money raised in a single event by any single Greek Organization in the world.
+According to the international fraternity's official website, the basic mission of Derby Days is to serve the community.
+According to archival information at Sigma Chi international headquarters, the first Derby Day event was held in 1916 at the University of California-Berkeley.
+Then known as the "Channing Way Derby" because of the California-Berkeley chapter's location on Channing Way and College Avenue, the event spread to other chapters, which created their own Derby Day.
+This money is all donated to the Huntsman Cancer Foundation.

 Merlin Olsen Day of Service

 In honor of notable Sigma Chi alumni and NFL Hall of Fame inductee Merlin Olsen, September 15 is recognized by the fraternity as the Merlin Olsen Day of Service.
 On this day, members of the fraternity are encouraged to volunteer to improve their communities.
 Children's Miracle Network Hospitals (CMNH) is Sigma Chi's suggested beneficiary.
 The organization was introduced to the fraternity by Olsen in 1992.
-Since then Sigma Chi alumni and undergraduate chapters have raised more than 6.9 million for CMNH.
+Since then, Sigma Chi alumni and undergraduate chapters have raised more than 6.9 million for CMNH.
 Every chapter has a CMNH affiliate within less than 200 miles, with each chapter donating to the nearest affiliated hospital.

 Huntsman Cancer Foundation/Huntsman Cancer Institute

 The Huntsman Cancer Institute (HCF/HCI) is Sigma Chi's preferred charitable partner.
 It was chosen at Sigma Chi's 150th anniversary celebration in 2005.
 The Huntsman Cancer Institute today is dedicated to researching the causes, treatments, and preventative methods of cancer.
 The institute was founded in 1995 by Sigma Chi alumnus, and founder of the Huntsman Corporation, Jon M. Huntsman Sr. Huntsman has donated more than 350 million dollars to the institute, and has encouraged his fellow brothers to contribute as well.
-By 2023, Sigma Chi undergraduate chapters had raised over $21 million to support the Huntsman Cancer Institute and have raised their pledge to an additional $20 million, for a $31 total pledge.
-In calendar year 2023, Sigma Chi undergraduate chapters raised $2,711,368.